-After viewing a proposal from another contractor of over $300,000 and a 30yr payback, Tower Energy proposed a 40% reduction in energy usage with a 3 yr payback under the same scope of work while providing a free energy assessment
+After viewing a proposal from another contractor of over $300,000 and a 30 year payback, Tower Energy proposed a 40% reduction in energy usage with a 3 year payback under the same scope of work while providing a free energy assessment

 Tower also did not charge for this audit.